simplex-chat/simplexmq/protocol/agent-protocol.md

 - by the client applications via any API that is outside of scope of this protocol.
 - by the agents themselves based on availability and latency of the configured servers.

-## SMP agent protocol components
+## SMP agent protocol scope

-SMP agent protocol has 4 main parts:
+SMP agent protocol has 2 main parts:

 - the messages that SMP agents exchange with each other in order to:
   - negotiate establishing unidirectional (simplex) encrypted queues on SMP servers.
   - exchange client messages and delivery notifications, providing sequential message IDs and message integrity (by including the hash of the previous message).
+  - re-negotiate messaging queues to use and connection e2e encryption.
+- the messages that the clients of SMP agents should send out-of-band (as pre-shared "invitation" including queue URIs) to protect [E2E encryption][1] from active attacks ([MITM attacks][2]).

+[Appendix A](#appendix-a-smp-agent-api) of this document describes:
 - the functional API used by the client application with the agent.
 This API allows to create and manage multiple connections, each consisting of two or more SMP queues.
 - events that the agent passes to the clients.
-- the messages that the clients of SMP agents should send out-of-band (as pre-shared "invitation" including queue URIs) to protect [E2E encryption][1] from active attacks ([MITM attacks][2]).

 ## Duplex connection procedure